rolani/pulumi-csharp-infra/ReadMe.md

 ```
 make deploy
 ```
+This will install all the Python dependencies needed and deploy the AWS resources defined.

 Alternatively run:
 ```
+pip install -r requirements.txt
 pulumi up -s production --yes
 ```
 The above command will output the load-balancer url for the web ui that entered in a browser.